Comment on page

-Supports a wide range of use cases: vertical lists, horizontal lists, grids, multiple containers, nested contexts, variable sized list and grids, transformed items, virtualized lists.
+- Supports a wide range of use cases: lists, grids, multiple containers, nested contexts, variable sized items, virtualized lists, 2D Games, and more.

 The core library of dnd kit exposes two main concepts: